Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 HW: got the blue plane 0 and 1 working for stegsolve on dark.png, need to start reversing the process to decode;

+### 2024-05-28
+CW: started workign on an encoder for blue plane

 ## GROUP MEMBER 2: Timothy Young